octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 Issuing commands directly on the database OS can lead to nasty situations:

-- to stop a query, you stop the corresponding OS process using `kill -9`: the database goes into recovery mode;
+- to stop a query, you stop the corresponding OS process using `kill -9 $PID` and ... the database goes into recovery mode;
-- to monitor the database, you schedule a healthcheck query from the database OS: [the database crash](https://www.cybertec-postgresql.com/en/docker-sudden-death-for-postgresql/).
+- to monitor the database, you schedule a healthcheck query running in the database OS and ... [the database crash](https://www.cybertec-postgresql.com/en/docker-sudden-death-for-postgresql/).

+If you don't understand why is this happening, relax.
 As a developer, you're not expected each and every side effects of Linux process handling.
 To be on the safe side, do not mix client with server concerns.

+You may object you wouldn't do such things, but you need "just once":

-You need to import a huge CSV data file or launch long-running queries, "just once" ?
-You may be tempted to do it from the database server, to prevent timeout or security concerns.
+- to import a huge CSV data file, and don't want to store sensible data out of the database
+- launch long-running queries, and not worry about timeout

 Sure.
+Just because you can doesn’t mean you should.

-But I strongly suggest to use a separate client, like some one-off container if using a DBaaS, or a dedicated scheduler.
+I strongly suggest to use a separate client:

+- if working on a Paas, use some one-off container;
+- if not, use a lightweight scheduler (some even run in the database: [pg_timetable](https://github.com/cybertec-postgresql/pg_timetable), [pg_boss](https://github.com/timgit/pg-boss)).

+This may appear as extra work for nothing; in fact, it will save you much trouble.

 ## In the emergency room